ceph/ceph/doc/man/8/rbd.rst

 :command:`info` [*image-name*]
   Will dump information (such as size and order) about a specific rbd image.
+  If image is a clone, information about its parent is also displayed.

 :command:`create` [*image-name*]
   Will create a new rbd image.
 You must also specify the size via --size.